 Mirrorless cameras currently have less accessories and lenses available, however as these cameras become more mainstream, the number of lenses and flash units available should increase and they will be a stronger competitor to the DSLR camera for real estate photographers.

 The fact that they have a live-view LCD screen and an electronic view-finder (EVF), means that the battery consumption is greater than a DLSR camera which gives you the option of using the live view LCD screen or the optical view finder.

-Expect to pay between $400-$1,00USD for a low to a mid-range DSLR camera body and slightly less for a mirrorless camera that includes a lens kit.
+When deciding between DSLR vs. Mirrorless Cameras for Real Estate Photography, remember that you will need to expect to pay between $400-$1,00USD for a low to a mid-range DSLR camera body and slightly less for a mirrorless camera that includes a lens kit.